#SciFund Challenge Self-Guided Class

 This guide assumes that you have read our Audience First module.
 So, do take a look if you haven't already.
 With Audience First, you'll get a handle on your communication goals as well as on how to reach them.
 It's important to think through these kind of things first, as it will really inform how you use Twitter.

 One other thing.
 This handy-dandy Tome to Twitter was adapted from materials that were originally developed for a SciFund Challenge in-person class.
-This earlier class was co-taught and co-developed by Dr. Kristina Killgrove, an awesome biological anthropologist at the University of West Florida.
+This earlier class was co-taught and co-developed by Dr. Kristina Killgrove, an awesome biological anthropologist at the University of North Carolina at Chapel Hill.
 You will be doing yourself a big favor if you check her out on Twitter and on her blog at Forbes.

 Okay, off we go!